What Is Psychosis?

 Someone experiencing psychosis usually stops keeping themselves as clean or well groomed as before their symptoms began.
 They may also stop caring about their professional or academic success and let their work quality decline as a result.

-Psychosis occurs most often in young people, posing unique challenges for their caretakers and other adults in their lives.
+Psychosis usually begins in childhood, posing unique challenges for their caretakers and other adults in their lives.
 One successful treatment approach is building a team of health professionals and specialists to create a personal treatment plan for a psychosis patient.

 Because psychosis can make someone act in ways others find frightening, those with psychosis can end up isolated.
 Unfortunately, isolation can actually increase symptoms of psychosis.
 It’s important to prioritize connections to friends, family, and community in a treatment plan for a patient with psychosis.